Rerishabh/Machine-Learning-Labs/Lab-04-Decision-Tree-Learning/README.md

 # Lab 04 - Decision Tree Learning

-## Aim

-To implement Decision Tree classification using Python and Scikit-learn on the given datasets.
+This lab covers the implementation and understanding of Decision Tree Classification using Python and Scikit-learn.

-## Datasets

-This lab uses two datasets:

-1. **Weather Dataset**
-   - Used to predict whether to play based on weather conditions.
-   - Features include outlook, temperature, humidity, and windy.

-2. **Calorie Efficiency Dataset**
-   - Used to classify calorie efficiency based on fitness-related attributes.

-## Concepts Covered
+## Topics Covered

 - Decision Tree Classification
 - Data Loading using Pandas